What is Control of Documented Information?

 A quality manual template provides a great set of pre-written documents that can help improve a company’s existing QMS.
 These documents include:

 This list is only the beginning of documents that can help improve your organization’s systems and processes.
-Depending on the size or type of business you are, you may require additional documentation relevant to your industry.
+Depending on your business size or type, you may require additional documentation relevant to your industry.

 A quality manual template also includes an internal audit template, which provides a list of documents required as a form of evidence during routine audits to achieve certification.
 Various clauses cover these specific documents: